umang-bhadani/umang-bhadani/README.md

 # 👋 Welcome to my GitHub Profile!

 # 💫 About Me:
-**B.Tech in Electronics and Communication Engineering Student**
+**🎓 B.Tech Student in Electronics and Communication Engineering at Asansol Engineering College (AEC)**
-Passionate about coding, problem-solving, and learning new technologies.
+- 🚀 Passionate about coding, Problem-Solving, Software Development and learning new technologies.
+- 💻 Aspiring Software Engineer
-- 🌱 I'm currently learning: **Data Base Management System**
+- 🌱 I'm currently learning: **Java, Data Structures & Algorithms (DSA), DBMS**
 - 🤝 I'm open to collaborate on: **Beginner-friendly Open Source projects**
+- 🤝 Open to Internship and Open Source Collaboration
 - 📬 How to reach me: [umangkumarbhadani35121@gmail.com](mailto:umangkumarbhadani35121@gmail.com)

 ---